saransandilyan/Magnion/README.md

 - JavaScript: Adds interactivity and functionality to the web page.

 ## View
--such copy abd paste the link into web browser https://saransandilyan.github.io/Magnion/
+-clone the github link and run using vscode